bmd1905/EasyMLOps/README.md

 make up-data-lake
 ```

 This is a MinIO instance that will store both the validated and invalidated events, ensuring no data is lost.
-MinIO is compatible with the Amazon S3 API, Google Cloud Storage, and Azure Blob Storage, so you can use any S3 client to interact with it.
+MinIO is compatible with the Amazon S3 API, Google Cloud Storage, and Azure Blob Storage, so you can switch to another S3-compatible storage easily.
 I have already created a simple alert to monitor the invalidated events in `src/streaming/jobs/alert_invalid_events_job.py`.
-Just run `alert_invalid_events` to see the alert in action.
+Just run `make alert_invalid_events` to see the alert in action.

 In order to sync the data from the `tracking.user_behavior.validated` and `tracking.user_behavior.invalid` topics to the MinIO, we need to deploy the S3 connector.